Hives

 Hives are raised, red patches of skin that are extremely itchy.

 Hives appear as raised bumps on the skin that are most often red but sometimes skin-colored.
 They will "blanch" or turn white in the center when pressed.
 They can appear on any area of the body, change shape, move around, disappear, and reappear over short periods of time.
-They appear suddenly and will often go away just as quickly.
+Hives may appear suddenly and will often go away just as quickly.